Key takeaways

 Types of Quasi Contracts

-Below, we explore two primary types of quasi-contracts: Restitution for Direct Transfers and Disgorgement for Wrongful Gain.
+Unlike traditional contracts, quasi contracts are court-imposed and not based on the intent of the parties involved.
+Below, we explore two primary types: Restitution for Direct Transfers and Disgorgement for Wrongful Gain.
 Each addresses different scenarios where fairness is enforced outside of a typical contractual framework.

-1. Restitution-based Quasi Contracts (Restitution for Money had and received)
+1. Restitution-Based Quasi Contracts (Restitution for Money Had and Received)

 How it works: The court imposes a duty on the recipient to return or compensate for the benefit to prevent unjust enrichment.
 This is especially relevant in cases where a mistake has been made, such as accidental overpayments, unintended transfers, or goods delivered to the wrong address.

-Example: Let’s say you run an agency and your retainer is $10,000.
-But for the last month, the client mistakenly sent you a payment of $ 12,000.
-You are obligated to return the excess of $2,000.
+Example: You run an agency and your retainer is $10,000.
+But last month, the client mistakenly sent you $12,000.
+You are obligated to return the excess $2,000.

 2. Constructive Contracts (Disgorgement for Wrongful Gain)